nguyenkhois/build-environments/README.md

 |typescript-redux|TS|No||

 ## Tips and tricks
-1. How can I check for outdated, incorrect, and unused dependencies?
+__1. How can I check for outdated, incorrect, and unused dependencies?__

 Using [npm-check](https://www.npmjs.com/package/npm-check).
 It's amazing! (^_~)

-2. How can I config Webpack Dev Server for React-Router v4?
+__2. How can I config Webpack Dev Server for React-Router v4?__

 Add these code to Webpack config files: